-See your eye doctor (ophthalmologist or optometrist) if your eyesight is worsening rapidly, which might be caused by an irregular curvature of the eye (astigmatism).
-He or she may also look for signs of keratoconus during routine eye exams.
+See your eye doctor if your eyesight is worsening rapidly, which might be caused by an irregular curvature of the eye, called astigmatism.
+Your eye doctor also may look for signs of keratoconus during routine eye exams.

 These factors can increase your chances of developing keratoconus:

-- Having certain conditions, such as retinitis pigmentosa, Down syndrome, Ehlers-Danlos syndrome, hay fever and asthma
+- Having certain conditions, such as retinitis pigmentosa, Down syndrome, Ehlers-Danlos syndrome, Marfan syndrome, hay fever and asthma.

 Advanced keratoconus also may cause your cornea to become scarred, particularly where the cone is most prominent.
 A scarred cornea causes worsening vision problems and may require cornea transplant surgery.

 - Eye refraction.
-In this test your eye doctor uses special equipment that measures your eyes to check for vision problems.
-He or she may ask you to look through a device that contains wheels of different lenses (phoropter) to help judge which combination gives you the sharpest vision.
-Some doctors may use a hand-held instrument (retinoscope) to evaluate your eyes.
+This test uses special equipment that measures your eyes.
+You may be asked to look through a device that contains wheels of different lenses, called a phoropter.
+This device helps judge which combination gives you the sharpest vision.
+Some doctors may use a hand-held instrument called a retinoscope to evaluate the eyes.

 - Keratometry.
-In this test your eye doctor focuses a circle of light on your cornea and measures the reflection to determine the basic shape of your cornea.
+This exam involves focusing a circle of light on the cornea and measures the reflection.
+This determines the basic shape of the cornea.

 - Computerized corneal mapping.
-Special photographic tests, such as corneal tomography and corneal topography, record images to create a detailed shape map of your cornea.
-Corneal tomography can also measure the thickness of your cornea.
-Corneal tomography can often detect early signs of keratoconus before the disease is visible by slit-lamp examination.
+Special photographic tests, such as corneal tomography and corneal topography, record images to create a detailed shape map of the cornea.
+Corneal tomography also can measure the thickness of the cornea.
+This type of testing can often detect early signs of keratoconus before the disease is visible by slit-lamp examination.

 - Eyeglasses or soft contact lenses.
 Glasses or soft contact lenses can correct blurry or distorted vision in early keratoconus.
 But people frequently need to change their prescription for eyeglasses or contacts as the shape of their corneas change.

 - Hard contact lenses.
-Hard (rigid, gas permeable) contact lenses are often the next step in treating more-advanced keratoconus.
+Hard contact lenses are often the next step in treating more-advanced keratoconus.
+Hard lenses include rigid, gas permeable types.
 Hard lenses may feel uncomfortable at first, but many people adjust to wearing them and they can provide excellent vision.
 This type of lens can be made to fit your corneas.

 - Hybrid lenses.
 These contact lenses have a rigid center with a softer ring around the outside for increased comfort.
 People who can't tolerate hard contact lenses may prefer hybrid lenses.

 - Scleral lenses.
 These lenses are useful for very irregular shape changes in your cornea in advanced keratoconus.
-Instead of resting on the cornea like traditional contact lenses do, scleral lenses sit on the white part of the eye (sclera) and vault over the cornea without touching it.
+Instead of resting on the cornea like traditional contact lenses do, scleral lenses sit on the white part of the eye, called the sclera, and vault over the cornea without touching it.

 If you're using rigid or scleral contact lenses, make sure to have them fitted by an eye doctor with experience in treating keratoconus.
-You'll also need to have regular checkups to determine whether the fitting remains satisfactory.
+You'll also need to have regular checkups to determine whether the lenses still fit well.
 An ill-fitting lens can damage your cornea.

-- Corneal collagen cross-linking.
-In this procedure, the cornea is saturated with riboflavin eyedrops and treated with ultraviolet light.
+- Corneal cross-linking.
+In this procedure, the cornea is saturated with riboflavin eye drops and treated with ultraviolet light.
 This causes cross-linking of the cornea, which stiffens the cornea to prevent further shape changes.
-Corneal collagen cross-linking may help to reduce the risk of progressive vision loss by stabilizing the cornea early in the disease.
+Corneal cross-linking may help to reduce the risk of progressive vision loss by stabilizing the cornea early in the disease.